Cotter

 You will get an access token when using the following features:

-Using the , you would follow this guide to When the user's email or phone number is successfully verified,
+Using the API for Mobile Apps, you would follow this guide to get the identity of the user.
+When the user's email or phone number is successfully verified, you'll receive information about the user and a signature from Cotter.

 To also receive OAuth Tokens, add a query parameter oauth_token=true in the http request: